LeeAnnEditor/o365hq/services/Project Management Fee.md

 2. Interaction with the client and/or vendors
 3. Preparing documentation, informational letters, and other materials
 4. Financial reporting
-5. Actions necessary for the project implementation and not depending on its scope
+5. Actions necessary for project implementation